 However, despite their intimidating appearance, grizzlies are generally shy animals that prefer to avoid humans.

 In most cases, if you encounter a grizzly bear in the wild, your best course of action is to keep calm and avoid making eye contact.

 If the bear does perceive you as a threat, be clear that you are not intending to harm it.

 Speak in a low, calm voice and back away slowly.

 If the bear does attack, aim your bear spray low to avoid going over the bear’s head.
 The spray often results in the bear realizing you are not worth the trouble.

-If you don’t have spray play dead while covering your head with your hands and hope the bear loses interest.
+If you don’t have spray then play dead while covering your head with your hands and hope the bear loses interest.

 One more bonus tip, in grizzly territory, avoid going anywhere even to poop alone.

 The odds of being attacked by a bear rapidly decrease when there are multiple people and there are no reports of a bear attack involving a group of 3 or more.

 When camping in bear territory, it’s important to be aware of how to properly dispose of garbage and leftover food.